-The Birthday of the Theotokos—into Heaven14 August 2017
+The Birthday of the Theotokos—into Heaven

 On August 15 the Church celebrates the Dies Natalis, the birthday of the Theotokos (Mother of God) into heaven.
 The Dormition, or “falling asleep”, as the Church calls the death of the Saints, is the oldest and most important of all the feasts in honor of the Theotokos.
 But what does the Church commemorate?
 Just her death or also her bodily resurrection and assumption to heaven?